isomerpages/moe-dazhongpri/_character-excellence/Student Management.md

 <center>Dare to Lead Protocol: H.O.P.E. (for teachers)</center>

-##### Key Approaches for Student Management @ DZPS:
+#### Key Approaches for Student Management @ DZPS:

-To bring about the Holistic Development of the Dazhong Students through the DZPS 3E (Excite, Engage, Empower) Approach.
+To bring about the **Holistic Development** of the Dazhong Students through the **DZPS 3E (Excite, Engage, Empower) Approach**.
 This is done via the following approaches of the various teams of Student Management of DZPS:

- 1\.
-Strengthening Culture of Care through Peer Support and Cyber Wellness:  <br>(Visit the DZPS Student Well-being page for more information)
-     DZPS 3E  - Excite & Engage
+* **Strengthening Culture of Care through Peer Support and Cyber Wellness: (Visit the DZPS Student Well-being page for more information)**<br>**DZPS 3E  - Excite & Engage**

 	*   Strengthening and enhancing Level 1 Peer Support & Relationship (PSR) and Cyber Wellness (CW).
+	*   Infusing and synergising of PSR and CW aspects into school programmes and events (eg: School Level Camps, National Education Events)

      DZPS 3E - Empower